Digital native: Implication of technological and media landscapes

 Digital natives vary in demographic based on their region's technological and media landscapes.
 Not everyone agrees with the language and underlying connotations of the digital native.
 The term, by definition, makes the assumption that all digital natives have the same base familiarity with technology.
 Similarly, the term digital immigrants implies that this entire age group struggles with technological advancements.
 For instance, those on the disadvantaged side of the digital divide lack access to technology.
 In its application, the concept of the digital native preferences those who grow up with technology as having a special status, ignoring the significant difference between familiarity and creative application.

-Digital Natives are determined based on their educational and cultural backgrounds as well as their access to technology.
+Digital natives are determined based on their educational and cultural backgrounds as well as their access to technology.
 As the adoption of digital technology hasn't been a unified phenomenon worldwide, digital natives are not all in the same age group.
 Self-perception also plays a role: individuals who do not feel confident in their use of technology will not be considered a native regardless of the formally mentioned factors.

-Referring to some generations using terminologies such as "Digital Natives" is made because these groups can create their own culture and characteristics.
-Here are some of the cultures and characteristics of "Digital Natives" (according to self-description):
+References to some generations using terms such as "digital natives" are made because these groups can create their own culture and characteristics.
+Some of the cultural traits and characteristics of digital natives include, according to self-description: